 It enables them to receive electronic broadcast of programs directly to their hearing aids or cochlear implants.
 The telecoil or “T” switch on these devices must merely be turned on.
 Most people find the sound quality high with no interfering echo or background noise.

-Even to most rigorous skeptics an inductive loop system seems almost like magic.
+Even to most rigorous skeptics, an inductive loop system seems almost like magic.
 You merely make a loop of ordinary wire around the auditorium.
 The wire is hooked up to your sound system amplifier.

 CAUTION!
 DO NOT EXPERIMENT WITH AN AMPLIFIER WHICH IS OF VALUE.
 IT IS EASY TO BLOW OUT COMPONENTS UNLESS YOU REALLY KNOW WHAT YOU ARE DOING.
-We suggest you use an expendable amplifier for initial testing.

-Immediately anyone with a hearing aid containing a “T” switch can pick up everything on that sound system without the background noise.
+Immediately anyone with a hearing aid containing a “T” switch picked up everything on that sound system without the background noise.
 This seemed so far fetched that we first tried it by temporarily making a wire loop around our seats tied to our normal amplifier, costing us nothing.
 To our astonishment, it worked!
-This simple system could be used permanently, but it could also be better and easier to use and maintain with some improvements.
+This simple system could be used permanently, but it could also be much better and easier to use and maintain with some improvements.

 Then we tried using various low cost standard amplifiers.
 They worked, but not as well or safely as an amplifier made specifically for an inductive loop.
 We found an amplifier which replaced our sound system unit.
 It drives the inductive loop with simple controls.
 We were fortunate to find a rebuilt amplifier made specifically for this application so our cost was low.
 Our total system cost us about $500 in addition to the speakers and microphones we already had.
 This replaced our aging amplifier and accommodates four microphones and six speakers.
 We have since added a CD/DVD player and an additional powered speaker to broadcast in the basement.
 All this is powered with the single amplifier using a single on/off switch and a single volume control.
 Most important it powers our loop with a high quality signal which is picked up by hearing aids with “T” switches.